 Carlos Oliveira: Vincent Corazza (Resident Evil 3); Kim Strauss (The Umbrella Chronicles); Gideon Emery (Operation Raccoon City)

-Nicholai Zinoviev: Roger Honeywell (Resident Evil 3), Rick D. Wasserman (Operation Raccoon City)
+Nicholai Zinoviev: Roger Honeywell (Resident Evil 3); unknown (Outbreak), Rick D. Wasserman (Operation Raccoon City)

 Steve Burnside: Bill Houston (Code: Veronica); Sam Riegel (The Darkside Chronicles)